 There are many different types of gaskets.
-Choosing the correct gasket is a pivotal step in designing a process system because if you pick a gasket suitable to its surroundings, you’ll save money due to longer life for the gasket as well as less leaks and decreased gasket failure.
+Choosing the correct gasket is a pivotal step in designing a process system because if you pick a gasket suitable to its surroundings, you’ll save money due to longer life for the gasket as well as fewer leaks and decreased gasket failure.

 The most common types of gaskets are: